Difficulty

 Smooth the Caulk Bead

 Whichever method you use, the overall goal is to smooth the bead and not to remove excess caulk.
-For best results using a caulking tool:
+For best results as you figure out how to use caulking tools:

 - Alternatively, you can use your finger.
 Moisten your fingertip in warm soapy water and drag it with light pressure along the length of the bead.

-- To remove the masking tape, lift the end and pull up at a 45-degree angle, away from the surface.
+- To remove the painter's tape, lift the end and pull up at a 45-degree angle, away from the surface.

 Caulking Tips